deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 Student name: Brian de Keijzer
 Student number: 16011015

+## Introduction
+`TODO: Write a basic introduction about project Opschaler.`

+## Jargon
+`TODO: Add more jargon.  `
+Used jargon for Opschaler is listed below.
+* Dwelling: a unique house.
+* Smartmeter data: electricity and gas meter data.
+* gasPower: amount of gas being used at a given time.
+* ePower: amount of electricity being used at a given time.
+* smart: electricity DataFrame of a dwelling.
+* seq2seq: sequence to sequence
+* LSTM: long short-term memory

 ## Online courses
 Onlince courses from both DataCamp and Coursera have been followed for this minor.